pjekel/cbtree/documentation/TreeStyling.md

 > see [icon properties](#icon-properties) for more details.

 *****************************
-Styling can be applied to icons, labels and rows at the tree level or on a per item basis.
+Styling can be applied to icons, labels and rows at the tree level or on a per store item basis.
 Each of those tree node elements have two basic properties:

 1. Class
 2. Style